 NC: Why should folks be sure to give your new record a listen?

 GS: This record has been a long time in the making, and I did a lot of moving around while writing over the years, which was very stressful.
 It took me a while to get settled in Nashville and find band members.
-Also, in the middle of recording my finger tip was bitten off by a german shepherd, which was a huge set back.
+Also, in the middle of recording my finger tip was bitten off by a german shepherd, a huge one according to this German Shepherd growth chart here, which was a huge set back.
 I had to learn how to play with three fingers and then start recording guitars and bass.
 In all, I went through a lot of shit while trying to do this record and it just feels amazing to finally have it finished.

 NC: You’re slated for East Nashville Underground this winter, have you experienced the Underground first hand before?

 GS: We’ve never been to ENU, but we’re really excited to experience and be a part of it.
 We feel very lucky to even be playing.

 NC: What makes Nashville an especially awesome place to make music for you?